Conscription in Turkey: Postponement

 Turks abroad who cannot participate in military service for medical reasons must undergo a medical examination at a hospital recognized by the Turkish consulate or embassy.
 The medical evaluation report approved by a consulate or embassy is shared with the Ministry of Defense, which decides on individual cases.
 In case of objection to this decision, a subsequent medical examination can be carried out in a military hospital in the country concerned.
 Persons who have been granted a postponement of conscription will receive a written statement about this from the military registration office.

 Exemption

 The Military Service Act sets out that persons who are physically or mentally unfit for military service can be exempted from conscription.
 To obtain this exemption, one must submit a medical report.
 In the event of non-complete disapproval due to physical condition, the person will have to undergo renewed checks every two years during the period of service to ensure that they are still unfit to stand.

 Conscript brothers of conscripts who died in combat automatically receive an exemption from military service.
 The same applies to brothers and sons of conscripts who die in a terrorist attack during their military service.
 Turkish citizens who obtained their citizenship through naturalization and who completed their military service in their country of origin can, on application, be exempted from Turkish military service.
 It is also possible to be exempted from military service by reporting that one is homosexual.
+Until 2015 conscripts seeking exemption on grounds of homosexuality were commonly required to undergo rectal examination and to submit explicit photographic or video evidence of sexual acts to a military medical board.
+Reporting from late 2015 indicates the military quietly amended its practice so that a conscript's own declaration, together with observed behaviour, became sufficient grounds for exemption, without a requirement for physical examination or photographic proof.